mauricio-ms/aws-sdk-java-ql/README.md

 this can be reported but should not be considered in the communication graph [] - Add value to the edge to identify if the communication is defined in Stack but never used (i.e., edge with value 0)
-    If the edge not exists it can be reported that resource was created manually
+    If the edge not exists it can be reported that resource was created manually [] - Check who uses the AsyncClient to use as example to make the system detect it